Pairing Food And Spirits: A Guide To Get it Right Every Time

 Gin

 Gin, known for its piney notes derived from juniper berries and herbs, offers a unique flavour spectrum.
 Its botanical nuances make it a great match for vegetable-based dishes, such as cucumber sandwiches.
-For a more substantial pairing, opt for fish and chips as the main course and indulge in fudge for dessert to complement the rich and savoury flavours, particularly when enjoying barrel-aged gin.
+For a more substantial pairing, opt for fish and chips as the main course and fudge for dessert to complement the rich and savoury flavours, particularly when enjoying barrel-aged gin.

 Bourbon